anirudhRowjee/saaru/README.md

 - [x] URGENT: Remove frontmatter from being rendered in the HTML

 - [ ] Make templates readable from a single directory
+  - [ ] URGENT: This is probably a good time to add
+        - [ ] Reference folder structure
+        - [ ] Command Line Arguments (to pass in path to reference folder structure)
   - [ ] Make template readable from frontmatter
   - [ ] Solve for nested templates